URiem/worldtravellog/README.md

 ### Media

-Images not referenced below are owned by the developer.
+All images added by the developer to her own trip entries are owned by the developer.
+In addition, credit is to be given to the following parties for images used on the main site of this projects:

 Images:

+- Hero image of a plane taking off at the Aron Islands is also owned by the developer.
-- Background image by <a href="https://unsplash.com/@drwmrk">Andrew Stutesman</a> on <a href="https://unsplash.com/photos/l68Z6eF2peA">Unsplash</a>
+- Default image used to display log entries without a featured image: <a href="https://unsplash.com/@amyshamblen">Amy Shamblen</a> on <a href="https://unsplash.com/photos/E2qx9Ed2qIQ">Unsplash</a>.
+- Logo is taken from <a href="https://www.pngegg.com/en/png-nipeb">PNG EGG</a>.

 ### Code

 Resources and inspiration came from a few sources:

-Django Image Gallery Website Step by Step Tutorial <https://www.youtube.com/watch?v=eOM4e6N7fuc>
+- Especially during the initial setup of the project the Code Institute's 'I Think Therefore I Blog' Django walkthrough project was used to get started with the code.
+- Several past projects were of great help and inspiration to the developer in guiding the implementation of functionality in line with the requirements of PP4 and to reach the MVP stage:
+    - <a href="https://github.com/Kathrin-ddggxh/woohoo-haiku">Woohoo Haiku</a> by Kay Welfare.
+    - <a href="https://github.com/paulie-o74/newsbox86">The Newsbox</a> by Paul Thomas O'Rirodan.
+    - <a href="https://github.com/useriasminna/italianissimo-booking-website">Italianissimo</a> by Iasmina Pal.
+- Over the course of the project the following helpful websites were often frequented for troubleshooting:
+    - <a href="https://www.w3schools.com/">W3 Schools</a>
+    - <a href="https://stackoverflow.com">Stack Overflow</a>
+    - <a href="https://developer.mozilla.org/">mdn web docs</a>
+    - <a href="https://docs.djangoproject.com/en/4.2/">Django documentation</a>

 ## Acknowledgements

 I would like to thank:

-- My mentor Brian O'Hare for his feedback, advice, guidance and support.
+- My mentor Brian O'Hare for his feedback, advice, guidance and support on this and the previous three projects!
-- Cohort facilitator Paul Thomas O'Rirodan, for his general advice on the management of the course and pointing us to a plethora of resources to help with the projects.
+- Cohort facilitators Kay Welfare and Paul Thomas O'Rirodan, for their general advice on the management of the course, pointing us to a plethora of resources to help with the projects, and always being there to answer questions.
+- The invaluable Slack community with 'the usual suspects' that have come through numerous times to help troubleshoot bugs and overcome implementation hurdles.
+- The tutors at tutor support which I, surprisingly, did not need to contact much during this project (the 'Slackers' were just so on the ball!) but when I did they were always quick and efficient at resolving my issues.
 - My husband, Matt, for his encouragement and support along the way.